losttype/blog.losttype.com/src/2013-03-07-sign-painters-documentary-trailer.md

 categories:
   - Uncategorized
 ---
-We&#8217;re very excited to watch this documentary which accompanies the wonderful [Sign Painters book][1], released recently.
+We’re very excited to watch this documentary which accompanies the wonderful [Sign Painters book][1], released recently.

 [SIGN PAINTERS (OFFICIAL TRAILER)][2] from [samuel j macon][3] on [Vimeo][4].